amandagifford101/AutoHubb/README.md

 In the sales microservice, there are four models: AutomobileVO, Customer, Salesperson, and Sale.
 The first three mentioned all send data to the view that creates a new sale in order to create a new Sale object.

-The AutomobileVO is a value object and is constantly polling the inventory api database through the implementation of a poller and therefor has up-to-date data on the automobiles inventory to the second.
+The AutomobileVO is a value object and is constantly being updated by the poller which is polling the inventory api database and therefor has up-to-date data on the automobiles objects in the inventory api, down to the second.

 ## Accessing Endpoints to Send and View Data through Insomnia: